fr4ss1c4t/ske-pi/README.md

 ```
 > test_mapred:benchmark().
 ```

-* the above is also available for the skeletons implementing the google mapreduce framework.
+* the above is also available for the skeletons implementing the google mapreduce skeleton.
 Try it with:
 ```
 > test_mapred_google:benchmark().
 ```

 * for the stream parallel skeletons example, it is possible to configure the length of the list, the length of the chunks onto which the list is split, the number of worker processes and the number of schedulers used (N.B. dependent on the machine used to run the tests)
 * you may also configure the length of the list, the length of chunks and the number of schedulers used for the data parallel skeletons example
-* for the google mapreduce example, you may input the name of a directory containing your own test files, an atom used to perform an unix grep-like operation on the test files and the number of scherdulers used (please note that the directory with your own test files should be located in ske-pi's top directory and its name should be in string format)
+* for the google mapreduce example, you may input the name of a directory containing your own test files, an atom to be used to perform an unix grep-like operation on the test files and the number of scherdulers used (please note that the directory with your own test files **must** be located inside ske-pi's top directory and it **must** be in string format)
 * the erlang shell may be exited with the following command: ` q(). `

 ## acknowledgements
-The stream skeleton (*stream.erl*) is taken and then modified from the skel library by the ParaPhrase group, whilst the data parallel skeletons (*mapred_google.erl* and *pmap.erl*) are modified versions of Joe Armstrong's examples in his Programming Erlang 2nd ed. book.
+The stream skeleton (*stream.erl*) is taken and then modified from the [skel](https://github.com/ParaPhrase/skel) library for the [ParaPhrase Project](http://calvados.di.unipi.it/paragroup/projects/), whilst the data parallel skeletons (*mapred_google.erl* and *pmap.erl*) are modified versions of Joe Armstrong's examples in the second edition of his *Programming Erlang* book.